foundry-rs/book/src/reference/cli/cast/mktx.md

           The arguments of the function to call

 Options:
-      --async
-          Only print the transaction hash and exit immediately

-          [env: CAST_ASYNC=]

-      --confirmations <CONFIRMATIONS>
-          The number of confirmations until the receipt is fetched

-          [default: 1]

       --resend
           Reuse the latest nonce for the sender account

-      --unlocked
-          Send via `eth_sendTransaction using the `--from` argument or $ETH_FROM as sender

   -h, --help
           Print help (see a summary with '-h')

-Display options:
-  -j, --json
-          Print the transaction receipt as JSON

 Transaction options:
       --gas-limit <GAS_LIMIT>